Lama Foundation: Mission

 Lama is also a retreat center.
 Summer retreats are offered by a variety of teachers, and this is Lama's primary income source, providing 50% of Lama's annual operating budget.
-These programs range from meditation retreats, spiritual teachings, youth programs, permaculture certification and more.
+These programs range from meditation retreats, spiritual teachings, youth programs, permaculture certification, and more.

 In addition to the spiritual side of Lama, there is a strong emphasis on permaculture and right relationship to the land.
 Gardens and good land practices help maintain an environment in keeping with the surrounding Carson National Forest.
 Lama is off-grid, providing all power from solar technology, and all water is sourced from a spring on the land.
 Buildings are sited thoughtfully and built with natural building techniques.
 Food waste is composted, and all waste, as much as possible, is kept from landfills.
 Choices, from what to eat to whether to have gasoline-powered vehicles, are routinely considered from this perspective.

-Lama holds visitors days, Shabbat, and other events for the surrounding community, which includes Taos and much of northern New Mexico.
-At these gatherings thousands of meals are served free of charge throughout the course of a summer.
+Lama holds visitors' days, Shabbat, and other events for the surrounding community, which includes Taos and much of northern New Mexico.
+At these gatherings, thousands of meals are served free of charge throughout the course of a summer.
 Thanksgiving and other events at Lama provide a place for people without family nearby to go for community at times when they need it.

 Lama has no affiliation with any religious organization, though it maintains relationships with many.
-In particular, Lama has a significant relationship with the Taos Pueblo, the Hanuman Temple, Contemplative Outreach, the Church of Conscious Harmony, Ram Dass, Neem Karoli Baba, Murshid Samuel Lewis, Rabbi Zalman Schachter, Fr.
-Thomas Keating, St. Benedict's Monastery, the Sufi Ruhaniat International, and many others.
+In particular, Lama has had significant relationships with the Taos Pueblo, the Hanuman Temple, Contemplative Outreach, the Church of Conscious Harmony, Ram Dass, Neem Karoli Baba, Murshid Samuel Lewis, Rabbi Zalman Schachter-Shalomi, Father Thomas Keating, St. Benedict's Monastery, the Sufi Ruhaniat International, and many others.
 Lama has itself become a spiritual home for thousands of individuals, in the neighborhood, across the country, and internationally.